FirstHandScientist/EM-GM/README.md

 ## Model implementation and evaluation:

 For generator implementation in our GenMM and LatMM, the gnerators are implemented as flow-based models.
 The specific glow structure among flow models is used.
-The glow structure in https://github.com/chaiyujin/glow-pytorch as pytorch implemention of paper "Glow: Generative Flow with Invertible 1×1 Convolutions" is adopted.
+The glow structure in [glow-pytorch](https://github.com/chaiyujin/glow-pytorch) as pytorch implemention of paper "Glow: Generative Flow with Invertible 1×1 Convolutions" is adopted.

-For implementation of our model/algorithm evaluation regarding different metrics, we use the generative model evaluation framework: https://github.com/xuqiantong/GAN-Metrics
+For implementation of our model/algorithm evaluation regarding different metrics, we use the [generative model evaluation framework](https://github.com/xuqiantong/GAN-Metrics)